Cameron-D/openpose-ptz-control/README.md

 $ xhost +
 ```

-Launch the docker container with access to host computer resources:
+Launch the docker container with access to required host computer resources:

 ```
 $ docker run --gpus all --name ptztrack \